Canadian researchers find signs of awareness in comatose patient, study says

 In a less robust response, another unresponsive patient appeared to have the ability to passively perceive speech, the study found.
 A third patient showed no response to any of the task commands.

-Before using fNIRS on the three comatose patients, the researchers tested it on more than 100 healthy participants to determine what tasks and commands were most effective at eliciting brain activity.
+Dr. Derek Debicki, senior author of the study, said the results are promising, even though it's "very early days" in the field of detecting awareness in otherwise unresponsive patients and linking that to a prediction of if and how they will recover.

+"Showing that this can actually be done in the ICU setting as a start really opens the door to be able to advance this technology further,” said Debicki, who is a neurologist specializing in neurocritical care at Western University.

-More research is needed with more patients to determine whether or not the brain activity detected is associated with a patient's prognosis, Kazazian said.
+Kazazian, Debicki and the rest of their research team are currently enrolling other patients, with consent from their families, to get a bigger sample size and learn whether or not the brain activity detected is associated with a patient's prognosis.

-His research group is in the midst of doing that with ICU patients whose families give consent.
+"(We want to) try to understand what is the process of recovery from coma or from severe brain injury, and are there any markers that can help us better predict what functional outcomes might look like?”
+Debicki said.

 The team will also study whether or not the fNIRS technology can be used to communicate with patients while they are comatose, Kazazian said.